We’ve all seen it.

 Some minutes pass as they circle the car (like sharks having sensed blood in the water), checking it out from various angles.

-They look at each other, smiling, certain they’re in agreement that this would make a great first car for the son.
+They look at each other, smiling, certain they agree that this would make a great first car for the son.

-The dad is completely satisfied with its MPG, safety rating and price tag.
+The dad is delighted with its MPG, safety rating, and price tag.

 The son is equally ecstatic with the car.

-Because, according to the son, he is so glad dad agrees to get him “this chick magnet.”
+Because, according to the son, he’s ecstatic that dad agrees to purchase this “chick magnet.”
 (They never happened to talk through why they each loved this car so much, a small detail that would have uncovered their widely different “reality bubbles.”)